ManuelWandeto/hotelex_docs/docs/point-of-sale/pos-cashier/live_summary.md

 ![Reversing a forwarded bill](/img/bill_reversal.PNG)

 *When you reverse a bill, it goes back to the waiter's account as an unforwarded bill allowing the waiter to forward again.*

+## Forward on behalf of waiter

+If you have the payment details for a waiter's unforwarded bill, you can forward the bill on their behalf.
+Simply select the waiter and the order in their [active orders view](../pos-sales/orders#active-orders-view) and click the 'forward bill' button on the bottom-right side of your interface.

+*You cannot forward a bill without printing it first.*